-Ford is making Sirius an OEM feature while GM vehicles and others have already had XM as a factory option.
+Ford began to make Sirius an OEM feature in 2003 while GM vehicles and others already had XM as a factory option.
 Both Sirius and XM use left-hand circular polarization (LHCP).
 The authorizations allow future flexibility to use RHCP to get polarization diversity multiplexing, which could someday increase throughput within the limits of cross-polarization performance of end user antennas.

-Over the holidays, I noticed that a friend with XM Radio had reception inside a metal structure (walls and ceiling) where we were unlikely to be within range of a terrestrial repeater.
+I have observed XM Radio reception inside a metal structure (walls and ceiling) where we were unlikely to be within range of a terrestrial repeater.
 The key factor to XM Radio reception indoors from the vehicle was that the metal garage door nearest the vehicle were open and south-facing.
-I got out a pen and paper for my parlor trick: SDARS link budget.
+Lets examing the SDARS link budget.

 SDARS XM/Sirius Radio link budget